natalieagus/74hc595/readme.md

 ## Demo

-The code is set to run with two 74HC595 daisy-chained.
+The code is set to run with two 74HC595 daisy-chained by default.
+You can modify the `CHAIN` value depending on your hardware setup (read below).

 ### How to run